Menu

 • Outlook (the Personal Preference Questionnaire or PPQ, developed specifically for the purpose)

-The researchers designed teams on the basis of these individual test scores.
 Whilst the teams took part in the business simulation, the researchers conducted a rigorous study of the participants using Bales Analysis, a technique whereby every detail of the team's interaction was observed, categorised (according to a standardised code) and recorded every thirty seconds.
-At the end of the exercise, each team's results from the business simulation were compared to gauge effectiveness.

 The findings

-At first, the researchers assumed that high-intellect teams would outperform lower intellect teams.
 However, the research revealed that the key determinant for team success was not intellect (IQ), but a balance of behaviours.

-Successful "companies" in the game were characterised by behavioural diversity, whilst unsuccessful companies were more homogenous in their styles and approaches.
 Using information from psychometric tests and the CTA, the team were then able to predict both individual behaviour and the success of a team.

 The team identified a number of distinct clusters of behaviour which were useful to the team.
 These were called "Belbin Team Roles".
 A ninth role, based on specialist knowledge, was to emerge later